Shoot for a Cure's INSTRUCTORS AND VOLUNTEERS are a huge reason why we are able to do what we do every year!

 John Shoots: browning 425 "The RoSSIGNATOR"

 Born and raised in the San Francisco Bay Area, John grew up hunting and fishing with his family.
-He currently lives in Brentwood, CA, John is a Union rep for Local 5 and has been a UFCW member for 34 years.
-John has been a volunteer with SFAC since day one, starting with attending shoots and packing bags, and 6 years later became an NSCA Level 1 instructor.
+He currently lives in Brentwood, CA where he is a Union Rep for Local 5 and has been a UFCW member for 34 years.
+John has been a volunteer with SFAC since day one, attending shoots and packing bags and 6 years later became a NSCA LEVEL I instructor.
 In 2015 he passed the CSM instructor course and in 2017 passed the USAYESS PRO instructor course.
 In 2018, John is now a USAYESS CERTIFYING PRO INSTRUCTOR and is now able to teach classes that will certify folks as instructors.

 "Going from State to State with the rest of my SFAC family, raising money to find a cure, introducing and teaching new shooters to our great sport while promoting gun safety, has become both a joy and passion in my life," John says.